khrrzkrm/FMMTNL_Solver/README.md

 ```
 O open {[4,6],[12,15]} & F open {[0,20]}
 ```
-2 occurance of the same action for 2 obligations on the same action:
+2 occurrences of the same action for 2 obligations on the same action:
 ```
 O open {[4,6],[12,15]} & O open {[100,25]}
 ```